 PLAYBOOK: Implement 90 Days after Close/Won or Implementation Go Live.

 In this playbook, Harris uses Sendoso for direct mail and Pardot for automated email.
 But the tool isn’t important.
-What matters is that you set up the right touchpoints to make referrals part of your sales process.
+What matters is that you set up the right touchpoints to make sales referrals part of your sales process.

-Building this process into a playbook allows your team to shape and adapt the messaging to fit your entire organization and gives Account Executives an easy-to-execute playbook of the next steps to follow when asking for a referral.
+Building this process into a sales referral strategy allows your team to shape and adapt the messaging to fit your entire organization and gives Account Executives an easy-to-execute playbook of the next steps to follow when asking for a referral.

 It also helps turn this engagement into a repeatable process that can be automated and prescribed to the Account Executive at specific stages in the customer journey.